 3. Select the user who needs to be given permission and click on Assign.

 Installing the Azure AD SSO app inside HappyFox with the target URL and Certificate:

 - Log in to HappyFox.
 Go to Apps >> Single Sign On >> Azure AD.

 - Click "Install".

 - Ensure SAML integration is active.
-Under "SAML Configuration", Choose "Azure AD".
+Under "SAML Configuration", ensure it is "Azure".